Meet our 2019 Farm Crew!

-Jordan recently returned from a year’s stay working and living at the Camphill community in Ireland where members participate in growing all of the community’s own vegetables and meat.
+Prior to working at Stout Oak Farm, Jordan spent a year working and living at the Camphill community in Ireland where members participate in growing all of the community’s own vegetables and meat.
 He interned at a similar community in Italy as well as Sylvanaqua Farms, a sustainable livestock farm in Virginia.
 Jordan is passionate about being people’s connection to a healthier way of living, which he has found through farming.
 His favorite thing about farming is working hard with others toward a common goal in nature.
 Jordan was born in New Jersey and has called Exeter his home for most of his life.
 In his free time Jordan enjoys gardening at home, bike riding, being in forested landscapes and playing with his dog.

 Kate Donald, Farm Manager/Co-Owner